An original post shared in 2017 and updated 9/16/2019. It was about friggin’ time.

 Technical SEO is not incorporated into the code, content, or strategy.

-There are several different ways to approach your search engine optimization strategy.
-One of those ways being technical SEO.
-This approach includes some fundamental steps for success, including old and new techniques.
-Two very important things to incorporate here (that we also touch on in this blog) are page speed and mobile-friendliness.
-Again, use tools like GTmetrix to track and improve page speed and track mobile rankings to ensure you’re on the right path to mobile success.
-Other technical updates should include:
+There are several ways to approach your online presence, one being a more advanced route through technical SEO.
+This approach includes some fundamental steps for success, including old and new-school techniques.
+Two very important best practices to incorporate here are page speed and mobile-friendliness.

 Check Your Website

-Google is super smart.
+It’s like iss (like this): Google is super smart.
 Their AI is even creating their own AI.
-Using keywords is now much more of a challenge because you have to develop content that makes sense to your audience to backup the keyword(s) you’re talking about.
-If your audience doesn’t want to connect to the content, your keyword strategy goes right out the window.
+Using keywords is now much more of a challenge because you have to develop content that makes sense to your audience to backup the keyword(s) you’re talking abaht (about).
+If your audience doesn’t want to connect to the content, your keyword strategy goes right aht (out) the window.
 And, probably your rankings too.
-Making your content a priority is necessary these days.
-Invest in your business by creating engaging, and unique content that users want to interact with, and share.
+Making your content a priority is necessary deez (these) days.
+You will rank higher by creating engaging, and unique content that users want to interact with, and share.

 Marketing strategy or planning is rarely mentioned.